benaitcheson/coder-academy-portfolio-site/README.md

 ## Purpose
-This portfolio was buit to showcase my work.
-It was also designed to be an online platform for people and protential clients to get in contact with me.
+This portfolio was buit to showcase my work to potential clients and a source for anyone to get in contact with me.

 ## Tech Stack
 I have used the following languages to build this site: